ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md

 ## Risk Management Procedures

   1. All software and medical devices have risks.
-Managed Data Network&#39;s risk management activities reduce risk.
+MDN&#39;s risk management activities reduce risk.
-  2. Unless otherwise documented, all Managed Data Networks LLC software is assumed to have Baseline Risks, as defined below.
+  2. Unless otherwise documented, all MDN software is assumed to have Baseline Risks, as defined below.
   3. All risks, including Baseline Risks, are analyzed, estimated, evaluated and documented as described below.
   4. Risk Management activities, including review of the Risk Management process, are iterative and continuous.
 There are no point-in-time &quot;Risk Acceptance&quot; gates.
-  5. Managed Data Networks&#39;s risk management process follows the process identified in [ISO 14971 Recognized Consensus Standard(https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfStandards/detail.cfm?standard__identification_no=30596).
+  5. MDN&#39;s risk management process follows the process identified in [ISO 14971 Recognized Consensus Standard](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfStandards/detail.cfm?standard__identification_no=30596).
-  6. Managed Data Network&#39;s CEO ensures that there are adequate resources for the risk management process and that these personnel are qualified for risk management with the knowledge and experience appropriate to the tasks assigned to them.
+  6. MDN&#39;s CEO ensures that there are adequate resources for the risk management process and that these personnel are qualified for risk management with the knowledge and experience appropriate to the tasks assigned to them.

 ## Risk Management Plan and File

-Managed Data Networks has designed its own Risk Management Plan based on analysis of existing state of the art for software and medical device.
+MDN has designed its own Risk Management Plan based on analysis of existing state of the art for software and medical device.
 We base our model on these tenets:

 1. **Reduction** of risk through software iteration over time.

 Processes that inhibit iteration cycles add risk.
-Managed Data Networks uses agile design and development methodology, including verification and validation processes.
+MDN uses agile design and development methodology, including verification and validation processes.
 The more quickly we can iterate on our software, the more quickly we can converge on high quality software that meets the user&#39;s needs while maintaining (or improving) software safety and efficacy.

 2. **Comparison**  of risks and mitigations, including comparison to baseline risk of living with diabetes.

 All software and medical devices contain risks and flaws, both known and unknown.
 Diabetes is also an inherently risky disease.
-Existence of a residual risk in Managed Data Networks&#39;s software must be compared against the risk of unavailability of Managed Data Networks software or other diabetes management software for a person living with diabetes.
+Existence of a residual risk in MDN&#39;s software must be compared against the risk of unavailability of MDN software or other diabetes management software for a person living with diabetes.

-Managed Data Networks establishes a risk management plan for each medical device.
+MDN establishes a risk management plan for each medical device.
 This plan includes the scope of the risk management activities, assignment of responsibilities and authorities, criteria for risk acceptability, verification activities and activities related to the collection and review of production and post-production information.

 This risk management plan, risk evaluation, implementation and verification of risk control measures, and the assessment of acceptability of any residual risks comprise the Risk Management File.
 The Risk Management File is an index with pointers to the required documentation.

 ## Risk Analysis

-1. For each medical device, Managed Data Networks documents the intended use and reasonably foreseeable misuse, as well as documenting qualitative and quantitative characteristics that could affect the safety of the medical device.
-Form SOP-0006-1 Device Characteristics is used to document the results of this review.
+1. For each medical device, MDN documents the intended use and reasonably foreseeable misuse, as well as documenting qualitative and quantitative characteristics that could affect the safety of the medical device.
+A form "Device Characteristics" is used to document the results of this review.

 2. Hazardous situation(s) are recorded after conducting an assessment of reasonably foreseeable sequences or combinations of events that can result in a hazardous situation.